metzdigital/Quiltscape/README.md

 4. Use the preview window:
    - **Play/Pause/Restart** control the animation, while the **Preview speed** slider changes draw speed.
    - Drag the **Progress** slider to jump to any point along the stitch path.
-   - Adjust the **Pantograph layout** panel to tile the design into repeated rows (control repeats, rows, row distance in mm, stagger toggle, stagger percent).
-The preview updates instantly to show the full pantograph layout.
+   - Adjust the **Pantograph layout** panel to tile the design into repeated rows (control repeats, rows, row distance in mm, stagger toggle, stagger percent) with per-row mirroring and global flips.
+Staggered rows are clipped to a rectangle and auto-filled left/right so the layout stays rectangular.
+   - Enable **Mirror every other row horizontally/vertically** for variety and **Flip horizontally/vertically** for global orientation changes.
+   - Click **Optimize path** to reorder stitched segments and reduce self-overlap; geometry and endpoints are preserved, and travel edges are kept intact.
+   - Watch for the **Y-axis warning**: if start/end Y differ by more than 0.1 mm, a yellow label and rings appear on the endpoints.
-   - Pick an export format and press **Export…** to write a file (DXF for machine import, Animated GIF for sharing/preview).
+   - Pick an export format and press **Export…** to write a file.
+Optionally check **Export entire layout** to bake repeats/rows/stagger/mirroring/flips into the file using a switchback, needle-down path (alternating row directions, no jumps between rows).
 5. The exported files list every stitch (and jump) in document millimetres.
 They can be loaded directly by many quilting systems or passed through manufacturer tooling if post-processing is required.

 > **Tip:** The extension runs immediately, so make sure your intended motion paths are selected before launching it.
 If nothing is selected, Inkscape shows an alert reminding you to pick paths first.